cardstack/cardstack-token/CONTRACT-OPS.md

 * Deposit the cold wallets in separate highly available 24/7 safety deposit boxes.
 * Deposit the cold wallet PINs in separate in separate highly available 24/7 safety deposit boxes, dont place the PINs in the same box as their cold wallet conterpart.
 (It should be ok to mix cold wallet #1 in the same box as PIN #2).
 * Deposit the 24 word backup pass phrases in separate safety deposit boxes, dont place the pass phrases in the same box as their cold wallet conterpart.
 (It should be ok to mix cold wallet #1 in the same box as pass phrases #2).
 These do not need to be highly available as they are only needed if the PIN's are lost.
-* Congratulations you have completed the cold wallet setup.
+* Congratulations you have completed the cold wallet setup 🎉🎊.

 #### Contract Ops Funding
 * Withdraw one of the cold wallets and its PIN (if you have not commited the PIN to memory).